logo jabes

 P-2.6.3 Wish: In control with processes

-Putting technology in the middle allows to show acting on simple adjustments (Steer-Serve) and ones with more impact (Server-Shape).
+Putting the product process line in the middle allows to show acting on simple adjustments (Steer-Serve) and ones with more impact (Serve-Shape).

 dtap layers application